What Is the Consumer Data Right?

 Market-wide optimisation

 Sarah switches jobs and her salary increases by $20,000.
 Her CDR-enabled banking app automatically identifies that she now qualifies for premium account packages with better interest rates and fewer fees.
-It can even calculate exactly how much she'll save by switching, factoring in her specific usage patterns.
+It can even calculate exactly how much she'll save by switching, taking into account her specific usage patterns.

 Recent ACCC compliance reviews have uncovered some significant challenges that affect the quality of services you can access: